jpdarela/LuaEnv/README.md

 # Project Overview

 LuaEnv is a Lua environment management system designed specifically for Windows developers using the Microsoft Visual C++ (MSVC) toolchain.
 The system provides automated installation, building, and configuration of Lua and LuaRocks while enabling management of multiple isolated environments.
+If vcpkg is installed and the VCPKG_ROOT environment variable is set, LuaEnv will automatically configure LuaRocks to use the MSVC toolchain and vcpkg (installed libraries and include directories).
+Note: Users may need to install vcpkg separately and set VCPKG_ROOT for integration to work.
+This allows LuaRocks packages that use C/C++ code to be built with the MSVC toolchain.

 ## Architecture Components